jipconan/lambda-patreon-posts/README.md

 4. **Error Handling and Logging**
    Errors encountered during API calls (e.g., failed authentication or posting issues) are logged to AWS CloudWatch, providing traceability and supporting troubleshooting.

-## Environment Configuration

-The application retrieves API keys, tokens, and campaign IDs securely from Lambda environment variables, protecting sensitive information.
-The AWS SAM template configures these values during deployment, eliminating the need to hardcode them in the source code.

 ## Usage

 This Lambda function is triggered on a set schedule, capturing the latest campaign content daily.
-Users can customize the posting schedule by updating the CloudFormation template.
-Deployment and updates are managed with AWS SAM.
+Users can customize the posting schedule by updating the configuration in the AWS console.

 ---